Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 When it's a heroes turn, they and all their summons activate in any order.
 They each get 1 Move Action and 1 Standard Action to use in any order, plus any number of free actions or reactions.

-A move action lets a unit move up to their speed in spaces orthogonally.
+A move action lets a unit move up to their speed in spaces non-diagonally.
 It can be split between actions.
 Some other abilities may cost a move action.

 All abilities cost a standard action by default.
 A unit's character card may start with passives